se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 These values can generate <tooltip content="(a,T)(a,F)(b,T)(b,F),...">3x2=6 combinations</tooltip>, and the test cases should cover all of them.

-Similarly, inputs p2 and p3 generates another 6 combinations.
+Similarly, inputs p2 and p3 generate another 6 combinations.

-The 9 test cases given below covers all those 9+6+6 combinations.
+The 9 test cases given below cover all the above 9+6+6 combinations.

 </panel>